Ertz breaks record for TE receptions in a season

-PHILADELPHIA -- Eagles tight end Zach Ertz set an NFL record for most catches in a single season by a tight end on Sunday.
+PHILADELPHIA -- Eagles tight end Zach Ertz set an NFL record for the most catches in a single season by a tight end in Sunday's 32-30 win over the Houston Texans.

 He entered Sunday's game against the Texans with 101 catches, nine behind his idol, Jason Witten, for the top spot, and quarterback Nick Foles targeted Ertz early and often in Sunday's must-win game against Houston.